 Never send a file (e.g. paper assignment/posting entry) to the professor's email.
 That paper will receive an automatic zero.

-All work must be submitted in the correct format (e.g. paper heading, essay format).
+All work must be submitted in the correct format (e.g. paper heading, essay format, 12 font, etc...).
 Failure to submit in the correct format will result in a zero for that coursework.

 All assignments must be typed.